MischaU8/yumyum/exercises/modeling-exercise-04_Z8yagmUD2mM.md

 yum yum Floyd here with a quick look at basic asset creation in Plasticity to
-Showcase some of the features of plasticity let's build this simple shape start by creating a large circle at the origin and a smaller Circle off to the side use the line tool to create a line
+Showcase some of the features of
+Plasticity let's build this simple shape start by creating a large circle at the origin and a smaller Circle off to the side use the line tool to create a line